lightmusicvisuals/Archer-Bender-1590XX/README.md

 # Archer-Bender-1590XX

+This project is meant for DIY purposes only.
+In that spirit, please don't sell bare pcbs or assembled units.
+If you order and have extras, give them to your friends.

 Expansion of the Archer Experimenter with layout accommodating 4 blocks of controls.
 This board fits nicely in a Hammond 1590XX enclosure.
 There is no drill template so use the board to make one before you build it.

 Tracks have been designed to mount the switches and pots on the back (non-printed) side of the pcb.
 Populate the circuit, then fit pots and switches to enclosure or panel before soldering in place.